edubkendo/tower-docs/en/guides/controllers/flash.md

   @timestamps()
 ```

 Currently, if the user forgets to fill in the title field, the app will simply fail silently.
 This could be quite frustrating to a user, who doesn't understand why his post refuses to save.
-We can save that with a simple addition to the controller.
+We can solve that with a simple addition to the controller.
 In the "create" action of the posts controller, do this:

 ```coffeescript
   create: ->